osmbe/website/content/posts/2018-11-30-motm-can-unen.en.md

 Check the wiki.

-_If you want to participate in our series or propose a candidate, please contact us at community@osm.be_
+_If you want to participate in our series or propose a candidate, please contact us at <community@osm.be>._